lu-1993/Diagnosability/README.md

 system where only one of them contains the fault while both of them have the same observations.

-An incremental version is also available in the IncrementDiagSMT package, a python package that generates automatically smt formula in an incremental way in terms of path length for this problem with different parameters for a given system.
-To obtain the verification result, it is enough to run the python file main.py that generates smt formula, which is checked by calling z3 in an incremental way, whose results are then analyzed before returning the final results.
+An optimized version is also available in the OptimizedDiagSMT package, a python package that generates automatically smt formula in an optimized way in terms of path length for this problem with different parameters for a given system.
+To obtain the verification result, it is enough to run the python file main.py that generates smt formula, which is checked by calling z3 in an optimized way, whose results are then analyzed before returning the final results.

 for example in model.txt.